2022 FIFA World Cup qualification: Tiebreakers

-In cases when teams finishing in the same position across different groups are compared to determine which teams advance to the next stage, the criteria depend on the competition format and require the approval of FIFA (regulations Article 20.8).
+In cases when teams finishing in the same position across different groups were compared to determine which teams advanced to the next stage, the criteria depended on the competition format and required the approval of FIFA (regulations Article 20.8).

-In knockout format, the team that has the higher aggregate score over the two legs progresses to the next round.
-If aggregate scores finish level, then the away goals rule is applied.
-The away goals rule is again applied after extra time.
-If no goals are scored during extra time, the tie is decided by penalty shoot-out (regulations Article 20.10).
+In knockout format, the team that had the higher aggregate score over the two legs progressed to the next round.
+If aggregate scores finish level, then the away goals rule was applied.
+The away goals rule was again applied after extra time.
+If no goals were scored during extra time, the tie was decided by penalty shoot-out (regulations Article 20.10).

 Confederation qualification

 AFC

 The opening two rounds of qualifying also served as qualification for the 2023 AFC Asian Cup.
 Therefore, Qatar, the 2022 FIFA World Cup host, only participated in the first two rounds of qualifying.

-The qualification structure is as follows:
+The qualification structure was as follows: